 Raw sewage in your basement.
 Can you imagine it spewing out of your toilets, shower stalls and sinks?
 With record high precipitation in many parts of the nation, some families have experienced such unfortunate events.
 These backups not only cause damage that is difficult to repair, but also create dangerous health hazards.
-A floor drain backwater valve or mainline backwater valve can save the day.
+A floor drain backwater valve or mainline ABS or PVC plastic backwater valve can save the day.
 These check valves are also sometimes referred to as "backflow prevention valves" or "backflow preventer valves".
 While cities and municipalities work relentlessly to clean and inspect sewer main lines, it is still possible for a sewer main to plug up and allow water and sewage to flow into the dwellings it serves.
 But help is here!
 By installing the award winning "Mainline Fullport Backwater Valve" (sometimes referred as a "Backflow Preventer") in the main line to the sewer, property owners reduce their exposure to such an incident to almost nothing.

 |